-Mepolizumab is a biologic agent that has been approved for non-severe EGPA in combination with prednisone.
+Mepolizumab (Nucala®) was the first biologic agent to be approved for non-severe EGPA, in combination with prednisone.
+Benralizumab (Fasenra®), another biologic medication, was recently approved for the treatment of adults with EGPA.
 Biologic medications are complex proteins derived from living organisms.
 They target certain parts of the immune system to control inflammation.
-In EGPA, mepolizumab works by reducing the number of eosinophils in the body.
+In EGPA, both mepolizumab and benralizumab work by reducing the number of eosinophils in the body, and allow for a substantial reduction in the use of prednisone.
 When present in normal levels, eosinophils can help protect the body against infections, but overproduction can cause inflammation and potentially damage vital organs and tissues.
 Mepolizumab is indicated for patients with mild to moderate disease with mainly asthma, sinus, nose, and ear symptoms.
-It is not indicated for more severe disease.
+Both mepolizumab and benralizumab are not indicated for more severe or life-threatening disease.